Doctors say girl who was born HIV positive is HIV-free after 2 1/2 years

 Dr. Katherine Luzuriaga, an immunologist at the University of Massachusetts who worked closely with Gay, called the developments fascinating, including the fact that the toddler was found to have no virus in her blood even after her mother stopped giving her treatment for eight to 10 months.

 “This is the very first case in which we’ve conclusively been able to document that the baby was infected and then after a period of treatment has been able to go off treatment without viral rebound,” Luzuriaga told CNN.

 Researchers have long known that treating HIV-positive mothers early on is important, because they pass antibodies on to their babies.

 “One hundred percent of (HIV-positive) moms will pass those antibodies, but in the absence of treatment, only 30% of moms will transmit the actual virus,” Luzuriaga told CNN.

-HIV-positive mothers given appropriate treatment pass on the virus in less than 2% of cases, Luzuriaga said.
+HIV-positive mothers given appropriate treatment pass the virus on in less than 2% of cases, Luzuriaga said.

 “So all babies are born antibody positive, but only a fraction of babies born to HIV-positive women will actually get the virus, and that fraction depends on whether the mom and baby are getting antiviral prophylaxis (preventative treatment) or not,” Luzuriaga said.

 Newborns are considered high-risk if their mothers’ HIV infections are not under control or if they are found to be HIV positive when they’re close to delivering.

 Usually, these infants would get antiviral drugs at preventative doses for six weeks to prevent infection, then start therapy if HIV is diagnosed.

 Investigators said the Mississippi case may change that practice because it highlights the potential for cure with early standard antiretroviral therapy, or ART.